collapsed-stacks/startups/questions/926/when-should-i-place-a-division-of-on-my-website.md

 - tagged: `legal`
 - score: 5

-<p>I have a company, let's call it A. I have another company, let's call it B. A is the overlapping name for a few companies I had but I stopped with.
+I have a company, let's call it A. I have another company, let's call it B. A is the overlapping name for a few companies I had but I stopped with.
 The only company I have now is B, but the official name is A (B is a trade name).
 So do I have to place 'B is a division of A' on my website?
-Is it required?</p>
+Is it required?

 ## Answer 927